mattmoody05/SchoolBot/other/FeatureExplanations.md

 ## Help
+Using the help commands in discord displays the correct use of arguments alongside all of these commands.
+The explanation of each command can also be viewed using the set of help commands.

 - ***help*** - Displays the areas of help that can be accessed using the help commands
 - ***help other*** - Displays help for the 'other' category
 - ***help math*** - Displays help for the 'math' category